SAP/odfuzz/README.md

 # BP-ODfuzz
 Fuzzer for testing applications communicating via the OData protocol.
+ODfuzz sends valid requests, that contain random data, to the server and checks the responses.

 #### Requirements
 - [Python 3.6](https://www.python.org/downloads/)